Dip in Seattle home prices leads nationwide slowdown

-For months, Seattle-area home prices have been teetering at the inflection point from growth to decline.
+For months, Seattle-area home prices have been teetering between growth and decline.

 They just dropped over the edge.